isomerpages/nparks-biodiversity/index.md

       url: festival-programmes/activities/
       button: Explore
       image: /images/exploreNParks.png
-      description: Enjoy a fun-filled day with your family at our booths.
+      description: Enjoy a fun-filled day with your family at our booths by NParks and other partners.
   - infopic:
       title: Festival Workshops
       subtitle: Education